DataResponsibly/MirrorDataGenerator/README.md

 # MirrorDataGenerator

-MirrorDataGenerator is a python tool that generates synthetic data based on user-specified causal relations among features in the data.
-It focuses on how features relate with demographic attributes (e.g. gender, race, disability status, etc), which are considered as sensitive information for certain domains (e.g. employment, housing, etc).
+mirrorGen is an open source tool to generate synthetic data based on a correlation DAG, which describes the relation among the columns in the data.
+It can be used to produce "dirty" data, mirroring various bias in real life, which can be used in applications, such as classification and ranking tasks [1](https://arxiv.org/abs/2006.08688).

 ### Prerequisite for language